Helen Pitts Douglass: Death

 Helen Pitts Douglass died in 1903, aged 65 years old.
 She wished to be buried on the site of Cedar Hill but laws at this time prevented it.
-She had no funeral or memorial service and was quietly buried next to Frederick Douglass in Rochester.
+She had no funeral or memorial service and was quietly buried next to Frederick Douglass at Mount Hope Cemetery in Rochester, New York.
 After her death, the $5,500 mortgage was reduced to $4,000, and the National Association of Colored Women, led by Mary B. Talbert of Buffalo, New York, raised funds to buy Cedar Hill.

-Now administered by the National Park Service, the home is open for tours to inform visitors of Douglass's contributions to freedom.
+Now administered by the National Park Service, the home is open for tours as a historic house museum, to inform visitors of Douglass's contributions to freedom.